hackrband/30-DOCCR/README.md

 | 28  | RegEx, Patterns, and Intro to Databases | ❌ Incomplete | ?        |
 | 29  | Bitwise AND                             | ❌ Incomplete | ?        |

----

-## 📝 Reflection
-- **Consistency matters** → tracking daily progress kept me accountable.
-- **Structured learning** → each challenge builds on the previous one, reinforcing core concepts.
-- **Next step** → finish the remaining days and update this tracker until fully complete.

----

-## 📌 Notes
-- This repository is a **progress log only** — no solutions included.
-- The focus is on **documenting growth, consistency, and momentum**.